 5.4 The results of the residential viability demonstrate that housing is deliverable in Bassetlaw based on the policy impacts of the Local Plan with additional margin to accommodate CIL charges.
-The results also demonstrate that the viability of brownfield development is more marginal and that the existing CIL Charging schedule may need to be varied to accommodate Developer Contribution policies (i.e. higher S106 contribution allowances).
+The results also demonstrate that the viability of brownfield development is more marginal and that differential contributions policies based on existing use of land may be considered.